BUMETCS673/CS673OLSum25Team3/doc/lab1/team.md

 # Shaohua Yue

 My name is Shaohua.
 I am pursing MSc in Computer Science.
 I used to be a Java programmer in China.

+# Jianing Li

+My name is Jianing Li and I major in MSCS.
+I have a BS in mechanical engineering and am currently working in a startup as a product manager.
+We develop upper and lower limb prosthesis that are powered by biosensors.
+I have some experience with C++ and have done several school projects using Java, but I'm unfamiliar with most tech stacks.